-Participation in JR Voyages
+Participation in JOIDES Resolution Voyages

 In the decade since 2008, 29 New Zealand shipboard scientists, spanning all the member institutions, have participated in 12 JR voyages and one has sailed on the Chikyu (Table 1).
 This number far exceeds the official quota.
-Six of the scientist were co-chiefs on expeditions in the New Zealand EEZ and, on Leg 372, both co-chiefs were New Zealanders.
-A portion of these participants are early career researchers that have gone on to the lead proposals and one has achieved the position of co-chief.
+Six of the scientists were Co-Chiefs on expeditions in the New Zealand EEZ and, on expedition 372, both Co-Chiefs were New Zealanders.
+Some of these participants are early career researchers that have gone on to the lead proposals and one has achieved the position of Co-Chief.
 In addition, six New Zealanders will have sailed on the JR as Education and Outreach officers by the end of 2018.
 Other scientists have been involved in writing proposals and many will be shore-based researchers, who will join the expedition science teams in follow-up research.

 IODP serves as a technical and scientific training ground providing opportunities for graduate students to work alongside international teams of scientists.
 Since 2008, 15 graduate students have studied material recovered from IODP drilling legs in New Zealand and Southern Ocean waters (Table 2).
-Many have provided important and valuable preparatory work for the recent and upcoming Expeditions and have filled specialist positions onboard or as shore-based scientists, based directly from PhD specialisation.
+Many have provided important and valuable preparatory work for the recent and upcoming expeditions and have filled specialist positions onboard or as shore-based scientists, based directly from PhD specialisation.

 Complementary Research Voyages

 Since 2011 the New Zealand earth science community have completed 29 marine research voyages using the RV Tangaroa, and French, USA, Japanese, German, Korean, and Australian research ships, completing IODP complementary and ancillary science projects and building towards JR drilling (Table 3).
-Collectively these voyages amount to co-founding of >$70M.
+Collectively these voyages amount to co-funding of >$70M.

-In support of the two IODP Legs on the Hikurangi margin (Legs 372 and 375) 17 voyages (10 using RV Tangaroa and 7 international) have been completed and 3 others will take place early in 2019.
-These data were underpinned by a decade of seismological, geodetic, and geological data acquired onshore and offshore.
+In support of the two IODP expeditions on the Hikurangi margin (Legs 372 and 375) 17 voyages (10 using RV Tangaroa and 7 international) have been completed and 3 others will take place early in 2019.
+These voyages were underpinned by a decade of seismological, geodetic, and geological data acquired onshore and offshore.
 In the Tasman Sea 6 research voyages have been completed including back-to-back cruises of the French research flag ship R/V L'Atalante.
 However, those voyages build on a legacy of over 182,000-line km from 1855 seismic lines compiled in preparation for Leg 371.
-Much of that data comprises open file industry acquired seismic data and lodged with the NZ Government.
+Much of that data comprises open file industry-acquired seismic profiles lodged with the NZ Government.
 Four research voyages were completed along the Kermadec arc since 2011 (supporting Leg 376), that have added to more than a decade of detailed mapping and sampling Brothers submarine volcano that included ROV and submersible AUV dives.
 Two voyages have been completed in the Ross Sea with the objective of finalising site selection for Leg 374.
-These surveys add to the Antarctic Seismic Data Library holding of many 10000s of km of openfile data which New Zealand has contributed to.
+These surveys add to the Antarctic Seismic Data Library holding of many 10000s of km of open-file data that New Zealand has contributed to.

 Research Proposals

-To build the science programme for the IODP Legs, 36 New Zealand and international associated research programs from the US, UK, France, Germany, Italy, Australia, and Japan, have been funded in the last 7 years, including 9 Marsden Funded proposals and 2 MBIE Endeavour projects (Table 4).
-In addition, Strategic Science Investment Funds to GNS and NIWA have paid IODP membership and resourced proposals to scheduling.
+To support the science that underpinned our successful IODP expedition proposals, 36 New Zealand and international research programs from the US, UK, France, Germany, Italy, Australia, and Japan, have been funded in the last 7 years, including 9 Marsden Funded proposals and 2 MBIE Endeavour projects (Table 4).
+In addition, Strategic Science Investment Funds to GNS and NIWA have paid IODP membership, resourced proposals to scheduling, and provide limited support for Co-Chief Scientist responsibilities and on-going expedition data analysis.

 Education and Outreach